MEET THE TEAM

 Sales & Operations

 Caroline was always destined for a job in adventure tourism!
 She was born and raised in the French Alps and from a young age really took to the outdoors.
-Her love of nature inspired her to travel and over many years she visited many countries.
+Her love of nature inspired her to travel, and over many years she visited many countries.
 She says her biggest highlight was working as a dive instructor in Mexico, where she gained her diving qualifications.
 In fact, these qualifications are what allowed her to make her way to Iceland, though the diving here is a little more chilly.
-Fast forward many years and Caroline is now settled in Iceland.
-Over the years, she has worked as a diving instructor at Sífra, a glacier guide in the Vatnajökull National Park, a trip leader for multi-day hikes in the Icelandic highlands, and even gained her Rescue Diver and Wilderness First Responder Certificates.
-These days she finds herself promoting travel around Iceland from the cosy offices of Hidden Iceland in Reykjavík.
-Her experience working across the country as a guide makes her the perfect person to plan a trip with.
+Fast-forward many years and Caroline is now settled in Iceland.

 Charlotte Theobald